roman-cyberdev/roman-cyberdev/README.md

 - 👀 I’m interested in backend development, esports automation, and cybersecurity
 - 🌱 I’m currently learning secure API development and microservice architecture in Go
 - 💞️ I’m looking to collaborate on Go/Python backend projects, especially those related to security or games
-- 📫 How to reach me: roman.cyberdev@gmail.com
+- 📫 How to reach me: roman.cyberdev@gmail.com or @RomanVyshnevyi on TG
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I once wrote a script that beat a strategy game on max difficulty 😄